Valledupar: Transportation

 Valledupar has four different land entrances, and is crossed by national highway Route 80 from south to north.
-Route 80 is still under-construction, a segment between the village of Badillo via the village of Patillal and the town of San Juan del Cesar in the department of La Guajira.
-As an alternative route 80 also crosses the town of La Paz in order to drive north to the northern department of La Guajira.
+Route 80 is still under-construction, a segment between the village of Badillo via the village of Patillal and the town of San Juan del Cesar in La Guajira Department.
+As an alternative route 80 also crosses the town of La Paz in order to drive north to La Guajira.
 To the south, the route 80 highway connects with the rest of Colombia including northern regions of Colombia, like Santa Marta, Barranquilla and Cartagena; to the west two road access to some other villages to the Sierra Nevada de Santa Marta.

 Valledupar's land transportation terminal provides national and international services through sixteen different bus or van transportation companies.
 Four of whom make trips to rural areas of the municipality.
 In the urban area transportation services are provided by taxis, and by private and government bus companies covering the entire city by shared routes.
 Lately, a new form of transportation was born, informal Auto rickshaws (mototaxismo), taking illegally over the bus and taxi services, to a point that are making them go bankrupt.
 The local government is attempting to penalize the use of Auto rickshaw for safety reasons and are also operating illegally, but because there are so many and tend to violently protest, the issue became difficult.
 In 2014 the local government expects to introduce the new Massive Strategic Transportation System (Sistema Estrategico de Transporte Público, SETP) with new routes and more modern buses.

 Valledupar is served by the Alfonso López Pumarejo Airport, that receives national and some charter flights.